Nairobi fly: Biology

 The beetles live in moist habitats and are often beneficial to agriculture because they will eat crop pests.
 Adults are attracted to artificial light sources, and as a result, inadvertently come into contact with humans.

 Heavy rains, sometimes brought on by El Niño events, provide the conditions for the Nairobi fly to thrive.
 Outbreaks have occurred in 1998.

 Relationship to humans

 Paederus dermatitis

 The beetles neither sting nor bite; their haemolymph contains pederin, a potent toxin that causes blistering and Paederus dermatitis.
 The toxin is released when the beetle is crushed against the skin, often at night, when sleepers inadvertently brush the insect from their faces.
 People are advised to gently brush or blow the insect off their skin to prevent irritation.
-Research from a group at the University of Hyderabad in 2024 said that the use of LED lights at night may be a solution to prevent acid fly attacks.
-The study said that there may be other unknown factors that may still attract the flies into living areas.
+Research from a group at the University of Hyderabad in 2024 found that the use of LED lights at night may be a solution to prevent attacks.